PabloNicolla/learning-ground/Microservices/Memcached/README.md

 ### Conclusion

 Memcached is a lightweight and powerful tool for caching in-memory data, especially useful for reducing database loads in high-traffic environments.
 However, it requires careful handling of key expiration and cache invalidation strategies.
 With proper integration, it can significantly boost the performance of web applications.

-Would you like further examples or specific use cases with TypeScript?